zinic/crawl/core.md

 A character may move through map cells occupied by a friendly character or entity with no penalty.

-#### Full Run

-All characters may choose to run at their top speed.
-A full run is a movement action that consumes the character’s entire turn and costs 1 energy point.
-This movement must be done in a relatively straight line and is subject to gamemaster discretion.

-The character, while running, moves at double their normal movement speed.

 #### Speaking During Combat

 Speaking to another character during combat may be done as an action during the character's turn.
 This action costs no points but what is said, including the target's reply, must fit within the definitions of a turn's time duration.